czgaotian/notion-next-base/README.md

 - `NEXT_PUBLIC_BASE_URL`: The base URL of the site, like "https://gaotian.com" , for generating sitemap feed and other links.
 If not set, the default value is current host.

-- Other environment variables, view [here](/resources/environment.md)
+- Other environment variables, view [here](/resources/environment.md).

-Change config with your info in `site.config.ts` file or Config tab in Notion template.

 ## Todo